Marlee-Labs/Marlee-Labs/README.md

 * presentations (.odp) I am scared by that, but I am by far not there...
 * spreadsheets (.ods) I am looking forward to this.
 I like implementing logic (wich is in there, I guess... rarely use them)
 * images/graphics (.odg, all "common" image formats: png, ...)
+* some kind of calender.
+Maybe in addition to an e-mail program?

 That is a lot of work.
 I am a studend.